-The idea of Peru Hop is to bring us to the best tourist and beautiful spots in the country, some of them, not so well known, giving us all the comfort and security on the way.
+The idea of Peru Hop is to bring us to the best tourist and beautiful spots in the country, some of them, not so well known, giving us all the comfort and offering a security transport in Peru.
 And I must say, as a South American, I’m very impressed and proud of the level of quality in their service.

 With them, you can go from city to city, visiting Peru by bus in your own time, There are so many cities you can choose to be your starting and finishing point.
 Peru Hop links the biggest cities in Peru and is a great option if you want to travel from Lima to Cusco by bus.

 If Cusco is on your itinerary, don’t forget to get your free guide here!